MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/extended-security-updates.md

 In this scenario, the ESU subscription requirements are similar to [Subscribing to SQL Server ESUs by virtual cores](#license-esu-vcores), which is managed for each host using [SQL Server configuration](manage-configuration.md) panel.
 The main difference is that the [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] software usage is reported based on the physical cores available to the OSE of that server.
 For details, see [Metering software usage](extended-security-updates.md#esu-usage-metering).

-Standard Edition ESU subscription is limited to a maximum of 24 p-cores even if the OSE is installed on a larger machine.
+Standard edition ESU subscription is limited to a maximum of 24 p-cores even if the OSE is installed on a larger machine.
 Details in [Compute capacity limits by edition of SQL Server](../compute-capacity-limits-by-edition-of-sql-server.md).

 > [!IMPORTANT]
 > If a physical machine without VMs is connected to Azure Arc in the scope that is covered by a [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] ESU physical core license, the unlimited virtualization benefit won't apply to that machine.
 It's billed individually based on the physical cores the OSE has access to.